 T-19’s are still submitted to the district for out-of-district field trips and field trips in which non-bus transportation will be used.
 Out-of-district field trip T-19’s should be submitted to LSS for Board approval.
 T-19’s for non-bus field trips are submitted to the Field Trip Scheduler in the Transportation Department.
 We encourage the continued internal use of T-19’s on campus by teachers requesting a field trip so that the principal’s approval will be recorded before the trip request is entered into the T.O.M. software.

 If you are requesting a field trip to a destination that is not in the T.O.M. list of known destinations, please enter all of the destination information as you create a new entry.

-As mentioned above, if there will be a need for a special needs bus, it requires a separate entry into the T.O.M. system to ensure that it receives the separate handling necessary to coordinate the special needs bus.
+As mentioned above, if there will be a need for a special needs equipped bus, it requires a separate entry into the T.O.M. system to ensure that it receives the separate handling necessary to coordinate the request.

 Cancellations, Changes and Coordination

 As mentioned above, cancellation of charter bus services requires seven days notice to avoid a minimum charge.
-For PUSD school buses, you must notify us before the bus arrives at your school to avoid an $175.00 minimum charge.
+For PUSD school buses, you must notify us before the bus arrives at your school to avoid the $200.00 minimum charge.
 Once a field trip begins, any changes to the planned itinerary need the approval of a site administrator.

 Depending upon the needs for other field trip support, the school bus may or may not stay at the field trip site.
-It is important that the school site representative on the trip confirm pickup time and location with the school bus drivers before departing the school buses.
-There is no expectation that school bus drivers be given free admission to the park or activity that the children are attending.
+It is important that the school site representative on the trip confirm the departure time and location with the school bus drivers before disembarking the school buses.
+There is no expectation that school bus drivers be given free admission to the park or activity that the students are attending.